christophstrasen/WorldObserver/DREAM_RELEASE_CHECKLIST.md

 AI (done in this repo):
 - Added `dev/sync-mods.sh`, `dev/sync-workshop.sh`, `dev/watch.sh` (WorldObserver-only deploy).
-- Added PromiseKeeper equivalents under `external/PromiseKeeper/dev/`.
+- PromiseKeeper has matching `dev/*` scripts in its own repo.
 - Removed the legacy combined watcher; maintainers can use `dev/watch-all.sh` to trigger multiple per-repo sync scripts from one terminal.

 ## 6) Fully Local “build everything” path (maintainers/offline)